konetom/GO-off_Plaza/README.md

 # GO-off with Plaza

-This is a script for comfortable automation of Plaza toolkit for Gene Ontology enrichment analysis (GOEA) with a query list of Arabidopsis thaliana gene IDs (Araport11).
+This is a script for comfortable automation of Plaza toolkit for Gene Ontology enrichment analysis (GOEA) with a query list of Arabidopsis thaliana gene IDs (Araport11). <br>

 Please check my Github page to find additional information: https://github.com/konetom/GO-off